valdineiteodoro/valdineiteodoro/README.md

 - 👋 Hi, Eu sou o valdine teodoro
 - 👨‍💻 I’m interestedlearn more about Front-on development
 - 💻 I’m currently learning HTML/CSS/JS
+- 🙏 Thank you for visiting come back when you can / Obrigado pela visita volte quando der.

  <div>